gravitational/teleport/rfd/0144-client-tools-updates.md

 All Cloud clusters will be opted into `tools_auto_update: on`.

 All new self-hosted clusters will be opted into `tools_auto_update: on`.
-Existing self-hosted clusters will be opted into `off` to not introduce unexpected behavior.
+Existing self-hosted clusters will be opted into `tools_auto_update: off` to not introduce unexpected behavior.

 ```yaml
 kind: autoupdate_version